johnperry-math/AoC2023/README.md

 The hardest part of this problem for me was the parsing;
 otherwise, I used interval splitting, much like [Day 5](#day-5-if-you-give-a-seed-a-fertilizer).

+## Day 20: Pulse Propagation

+You need to start a sand machine.
+As usual, the elves have a Rube-Goldbergesque contraption to activate it, made up of modules which broadcast low and high pulses to each other.

+1. Find the product of the numbers of low and high pulses after 1_000 presses of the button.
+1. The machine is activated when `rx` receives _exactly one_ low pulse.
+   Find how many presses it will take to get there.

+### Unusual tools

+* `Ludicrous_Size` with lcm! :grinning:

+### Experience

+A glance at the leaderboard filled me with :fearful:, as this seems to have taken the longest (so far) for the top 100 participants.
+In all honestly, I'm not sure why; I didn't have much trouble with it at all.
+I guess it took people a while to work out how to activate `rx`, since it isn't terribly straightforward, but neither is it very difficult.